Fahmi Fadzil

 Ahmad Fahmi bin Mohamed Fadzil (أحمد فهمي بن محمد فاضل; born 4 February 1981) is a Malaysian politician, former actor and writer serving as the Minister of Communications since December 2023.
 A member of People's Justice Party (PKR), he has been Member of Parliament for Lembah Pantai since May 2018.
 Fahmi also serves as the government spokesperson for Anwar Ibrahim cabinet.

 He previously served as the Minister of Communications and Digital prior to the 2023 cabinet reshuffle, and has also been PKR Information Chief since July 2022 and was previously PKR Communications Director from September 2013 to July 2022.

 Early life and education

 Ahmad Fahmi bin Mohamed Fadzil was born on 4 February 1981 in Kuala Lumpur, Malaysia.
 He is second of three sons born to Datuk Fadzil Yunus, a former director-general of the Federal Land Development Authority group of companies and Datin Fauziah Ramly, who was a senior civil servant coming from Administrative and Diplomatic Officer (PTD) corps.

-His maternal grandmother Hawa Musa was an UMNO Supreme Council member and head of KL Wanita Umno in the 1960s.
+His maternal grandmother Hawa Musa was an UMNO Supreme Council member and head of KL Wanita Umno in the 1960s while his uncle Zainal Mokhtar Mohd Yunus was a single term state representative in Senaling from 1995 to 1999.
 His younger brother, Ahmad Fikri Mohamed Fadzil, is a singer-songwriter who performs and records under the Bayangan moniker.

+His father is of Minangkabau descent from Kuala Pilah, Negeri Sembilan, belonging to the Sri Melenggang clan, while his mother was born in Kuala Kangsar, Perak, to a family that traces its roots to Langkat in North Sumatra.

-Fahmi has a Bachelor's degree of science in chemical engineering (BSChE) from Purdue University, Indiana, United States.
+Fahmi has a bachelor's degree of science in chemical engineering (BSChE) from Purdue University, Indiana, United States.